noi-techpark/opendatahub-website/src/content/use-cases/dexdot-ai.md

 start:
   description: "DEXDOT AI"
   title: "**When artificial intelligence meets the right data**"
-  subtitle: "Dexdot AI is a South Tyrolean startup that helps businesses unlock the potential of artificial intelligence.
+  subtitle: "<b><a href='https://www.dexdot.it/it/'>Dexdot AI</a></b> is a South Tyrolean startup that helps businesses unlock the potential of artificial intelligence.
 Since 2024, it has been supporting SMEs with process automation, AI-powered chatbots, custom AI models, and strategic consulting.
-By combining enterprise-grade AI with GDPR compliance and seamless software integration, Dexdot AI makes advanced technologies accessible to local businesses."
+By combining enterprise-grade AI with GDPR compliance and seamless software integration, <b>Dexdot AI makes advanced technologies accessible to local businesses</b>."
   img_back: "/img/use-cases/dexdot_ai/open-data-hub-stratgeic-partner-dexdot.jpg"
   img_credit:
   img_back_title: "Dexdot AI – Tourism Data for AI Solutions"